Student Government Election Information

 Student Government Election Filing

-The filing period opens at 9:00 a.m. on the first class day of December and remains open until 5:00 p.m. on the first class day of the spring semester.
+The filing period opens at 9:00 a.m. on the first class day of December and remains open until January 29, 2024, 5:00 p.m.

 Specific dates for the filing period may be found on the Student Government Election Timeline.